What is the Healthcare Safety Investigation Branch?

 • Senior Management Team who deal with issues pertaining to information management & technology; finance & performance; data compliance & information governance; communication; education, learning & development; policy, patient & public involvement etc.

-• Citizens’ Partnership and Delivery Group are a diverse mix of individuals who are internal and external members of the HSIB and they share their experiences and expertise in patient and public involvement to assist and raise the profile of the HSIB.
-Some of these individuals have experienced substandard NHS care themselves or lost a family member due to poor NHS care.
+• Citizens’ Partnership and Delivery Group are a diverse mix of individuals who are internal and external members of the HSIB.
+They share their experiences and expertise in patient and public involvement to assist and raise the profile of the HSIB.
+Some of these individuals have experienced substandard NHS care or lost a family member due to poor NHS care.

 What do the HSIB do?